sfo-project/2D-flow-over-flat-plate-laminar/Docs/Open_Foam/Simulation.md

 4. ###### Setup Solution Methods:
 In CFD simulations the governing equations of the flow are solve numerically.
 Based on the physics of the problem appropriate numerical schemes and solution methods are selected at this step.

-In the following section the details for the above four steps of the CFD simulation setup process for case study of **2D Laminar Flow Over a Flat plate** are explained in great details.
+In the following section the details for the above-mentioned four steps of the CFD simulation setup process for the case study of **2D Laminar Flow Over a Flat plate** are explained in great details.
 As a general guideline, to setup a CFD simulation in OpenFoam it is recommended to start with files from one of the provided default tutorials in OpenFoam located in `OpenFoam/run/tutorials`.
-Users should find appropriate tutorial such that it's general physics is close to the problem of interest of users.
+Users should find appropriate tutorial such that the general physics of the chosen tutorial is close to the problem of interest of users.
 This way, the majority of the required physical settings are pre-set and the others can be changed/modified accordingly.
 For example for the problem of **2D Laminar Flow Over a Flat plate** the tutorial of **2D over an airfoil** located at `OpenFoam/run/tutorials/incompressible/simpleFoam/airFoil2D` is used.
 Using the previously developed file, the above-mentioned four steps for CFD simulation development is done via editing the corresponding files, where the settings are defined and are located in the main working directory.

 **1. Setup Model/s:**

-The main assumption in the classical problem of flow over a flat plate is that the free stream flow is uniform and steady.
+The main assumption in the classical problem of a two dimensional flow over a flat plate is that the free stream flow is uniform and steady.
 Therefore, the steady model is chosen to develop this CFD simulation.
 This along with other numerical schemes settings are set in a dictionary file called "fvSchemes" located at `\system` folder.
 To set the solver to be steady users define `steadyState` for the `ddtSchemes` and the rest of the settings will remain unchanged:

 ```C++
 ```